xbeat/Machine-Learning/README.md

 The Tsetlin Machine is a novel machine learning algorithm that uses propositional logic to create interpretable models.
 It combines concepts from finite state automata, reinforcement learning, and Boolean algebra to tackle classification problems efficiently.

+## Popular Deep Learning Architectures for Recommender Systems

+Wide and Deep Architecture (2016)

+The Wide and Deep architecture combines a wide linear model with a deep neural network to capture both memorization and generalization in recommender systems.
+This approach allows the model to learn both broad and specific feature interactions.

 ## Constructing MaxOut Neural Networks in Python

 MaxOut Networks: An Introduction